Glucuronide

 A glucuronide, also known as glucuronoside, is any substance produced by linking glucuronic acid to another substance via a glycosidic bond.
 The glucuronides belong to the glycosides.

 Glucuronidation, the conversion of chemical compounds to glucuronides, is a method that animals use to assist in the excretion of toxic substances, drugs or other substances that cannot be used as an energy source.
 Glucuronic acid is attached via a glycosidic bond to the substance, and the resulting glucuronide, which has a much higher water solubility than the original substance, is eventually excreted by the kidneys.

 Enzymes that cleave the glycosidic bond of a glucuronide are called glucuronidases.

+Classes of glucuronides

+Acyl glucuronide

+Carboxylic acids are a common functional group in many medications, such as NSAIDS, anticonvulsants, and diuretics.
+One common pathway for the clearance of carboxylic-acid-containing drugs is via glucuronidation.
+By conjugating one such drug to a glucuronide, the resulting compound should be less toxic and exhibit rapid clearance from the body.
+Many in vitro studies have provided compelling evidence to suggest, however, that acyl glucuronidation could have adverse pharmalogical effects due to protein adduction.
+Two mechanisms in which acyl glucuronides lead to protein adduction are: transacylation of the 1-O-β-glucuronide and glycation of the 3-O-β-glucuronide.